ibm-cloud-docs/containers/cs_integrations_addons.md

 ## Updating managed add-ons
 {: #updating-managed-add-ons}

-The versions of each managed add-on are tested by {{site.data.keyword.Bluemix_notm}} and approved for use in {{site.data.keyword.containerlong_notm}}.
+The versions of each managed add-on are tested by {{site.data.keyword.cloud_notm}} and approved for use in {{site.data.keyword.containerlong_notm}}.
 To update the components of an add-on to the most recent version supported by {{site.data.keyword.containerlong_notm}}, use the following steps.
 {: shortdesc}

 1. Check whether your add-ons are at the latest version.
 Any addons that are denoted with `* (<version> latest)` can be updated.